What to Do on The Lower East SideNovember 1, 2018 - by City Guide

 For decades, New York City's Lower East Side was synonymous with immigrants housed in cramped tenements, suffering terrible conditions in hope of a better life.
 Today, this cultural mecca is home to emerging artists, young professionals, and innovative shopkeepers with dreams of their own.

-This Lower East Side remains a neighborhood synonymous with immigration, displaying signs in English, Spanish and Chinese.
+The Lower East Side remains a neighborhood synonymous with immigration, displaying signs in English, Spanish and Chinese.
 Among the old-world shops and delis are trendy boutiques, cafes, art galleries, and velvet-roped nightspots.
 Bordered by Houston Street, the Bowery, and the East River, the Lower East Side once attracted many Jewish immigrants, and the generous delis in the area still serve up heaping portions of pastrami on rye (incidentally, these make great late-night fare).

 Dining on the Lower East Side quick links: Katz's Delicatessen.